Lee Jae Myung: Foreign policy

+Lee revealed his diplomats about the United States and neighboring countries China and Japan as presidential candidates, while seeking friendly relations with North Korea.
 Lee announced a comprehensive foreign policy plan on 22 August 2021.
-Lee emphasized that the aim of foreign policy should be focused on improving the quality of the people and it should be practical to enhance national interest.
+He emphasized that the aim of foreign policy should be focused on improving the quality of the people and it should be practical to enhance national interest.

 North Korea

-Lee stated that he will continue the efforts of previous liberal presidents to conduct peace talks with North Korea, citing President Kim Dae-jung's Sunshine Policy, President Roh Moo-hyun's summit with Kim Jong-il, and President Moon Jae-in's peace talks with North Korea.

-Lee favours the approach of a conditional rollback of sanctions on North Korea in attempting to denuclearize North Korea.
+Lee stated that he will continue the efforts of previous liberal presidents to conduct peace talks with North Korea, citing President Kim Dae-jung's Sunshine Policy, President Roh Moo-hyun's summit with Kim Jong Il, and President Moon Jae-in's peace talks with North Korea.
+Lee favours the approach of a conditional rollback of sanctions on North Korea if it takes steps to denuclearize.
 While he believes in easing of sanctions, he also advocates immediate restoration of sanctions if North Korea fails to keep its denuclearization promises.

+Shortly after taking office as president, Lee ordered a suspension of loudspeaker broadcasts across the DMZ into North Korea on 11 June 2025 as part of efforts to ease tensions and restore the Sunshine Policy.

 United States

-Lee supports good trade relations with the US.
+Lee supports trade relations with the US.
 He also believes in good relations with the US military, which has its main bases in his province.
 However, he has criticized the US-deployed THAAD anti-missile system for prompting Chinese economic retaliation.
 Later, he said that as the THAAD is already deployed, the country must make a new decision on the US-ROK alliance and the progress of denuclearisation of North Korea.

-Lee expressed his position on the issue between the U.S. and China in South Korea's foreign policy, saying that the U.S. is Korea's only ally and that friendly relations with the U.S. are the most important.
+Lee expressed his position on the issue between the US and China in South Korea's foreign policy, saying that the US is Korea's only ally and that friendly relations with the US are the most important.

 China

 Lee stated that while the United States is South Korea's only ally, China is also a strategic partner.
 He said, "There is no reason to narrow our range of movement by choosing one or the other side.
 It is competent diplomacy to make the U.S. and China choose to cooperate with us."

-Lee criticize China for robbing and invading Korean culture.

-Lee insisted that if a Chinese fishing boat breaks into South Korean waters in the 2022 South Korean presidential election, he will definitely sink it.
-The Hankyoreh criticized this as "anti-China populism" (혐중 포퓰리즘).
-However, the Hankyoreh also pointed out that China's "roughly and unconscientious patriotism" (거칠고 인하무인식 애국주의) is the cause of South Korea's anti-China sentiment.
+In response to a Korean Chinese performer wearing a hanbok at the opening ceremony of the 2022 Beijing Winter Olympics, Lee criticized China for "robbing and invading" Korean culture.
+In 2022, Lee said that if a Chinese fishing boat illegally breaks into South Korean waters, he would sink it.

+In 2024, Lee criticized President Yoon for unnecessarily "antagonizing" China and creating a trade deficit with the country for the first time in decades.
+He also criticized Yoon's administration on the issue of Taiwan, saying "We should just say ‘xie xie’ [to China] and ‘xie xie’ to Taiwan as well.
+Why do we interfere in cross-strait [China-Taiwan] relations?"